 From small mountain village dance halls to the world-class stadiums of Madrid, experience Spain’s passion for sports and recreation as you speak the language and explore the world of Physical Therapy.

 Broadreach combines your thirst for fun and adventure with tangible skill development, real-world educational opportunities and a genuine commitment to service.
 While on program, you’ll earn documented community service hours and even college credits.
 It’s what we call “Earn & Learn,” and it’s what you’ll take home as evidence of your many accomplishments.

 Spain Sport, Physical Therapy & Spanish offers 3 language college credits through Lesley University.
 Additionally, students earn 15 hours of documented community service.

 Students will develop a functional level of conversational Spanish while being introduced to the field of Physical Therapy and practicing the nation’s favorite sports.
-Between speaking, reading, writing and listening activities, they will tour world famous stadiums, shadow athletes and coaches, learn traditional Spanish dance and participate in Physical Therapy guest lectures.
-They’ll also study the history of the country’s different regions, from Madrid to Andalusia.
+Between speaking, reading, writing and listening activities, students tour world-famous stadiums, shadow athletes and coaches, learn traditional Spanish dance and participate in Physical Therapy guest lectures.
+Students also study the history of the country’s different regions, from Madrid to Andalusia.

 Through service, gain a more meaningful connection to the cultures and communities you explore while taking an active role to address important global issues at the local level.

 Seville is our entry point to our one-of-a-kind cultural journey.
 We’ll leap right into the adventure and explore the local landscape with a trek along the Caminito del Rey, a picturesque walkway winding through the Graganta del Chorro gorge.
 Delve into the history of Seville by perusing the Alcázar of Seville, an ancient royal palace built by Moorish Muslim kings.
 Then get moving like the locals while walking the cobblestone streets and kayaking the only navigable river in Spain, the Guadalquivir river.